statisticianinstilettos/wine_quality_predictions/README.md

 The model uses a Gradient Boosting Trees Regression and real data from Kaggle to predict the quality points of a bottle of wine.

-Tutorial on training the GBM model: link coming soon
+Tutorial on training the GBM model: https://towardsdatascience.com/predicting-wine-quality-with-gradient-boosting-machines-a-gmb-tutorial-d950b1542065

 <img src="images/weak_tree.png" width=800>